Leave site Skip to content

 Privacy Notice

-The Privacy Notice explains the ways in which Avon and Somerset Police collect, use, and protect your personal information.
+The Privacy Notice explains the ways in which Avon and Somerset Police collect, use, and protect your personal information in accordance with data protection law (including the General Data Protection Regulation and the Data Protection Act).
+It also explains the rights available to you in respect of our processing.

 This Notice often talks about “we” or “us”.
 This means Avon and Somerset Police including our police officers, civilian staff, and third parties working on our behalf.